istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 network, that traffic shouldn't have a significant impact on latency.

-See a [performance evaluation](/blog/2019/egress-performance/) of different Istio configurations set to control egress traffic control.
-I would encourage you to measure carefully different configurations for your own applications and your external services, and decide whether you can afford the performance overhead for your use cases.
+See a [performance evaluation](/blog/2019/egress-performance/) of different Istio configurations set to control egress traffic.
+I would encourage you to carefully measure different configurations with your own applications and your own external services, and decide whether you can afford the performance overhead for your use cases.
 You should weigh the required level of security versus your performance requirements, and also compare with the performance overhead of alternative solutions.